geogkary/breeze/README.md

 RewriteRule ^(.*)$ index.php [QSA,L]
 ```

+#### Handling versioning & routing:

+Breeze handles your API in a linear manner, making appropriate checks during the request.
+If your API is configured properly and your version is accessible to the request, Breeze will perform the following actions:

+1. Collect POST & GET data accepted by your API
+2. Call the `API::init()` method and pass the data
+3. Check for if your API requires `$keys` and if the request has them
+4. Load your endpoint's controller (ex. `new Info()`).

 #### Using libraries:

 If you're not using Composer, you can optionally load more libraries in the `engine/libraries/` directory.